archisman-panigrahi/screen-orientation-manager/README.md

 #### PostmarketOS

 Since `meson` is not available on PostmarketOS, you can use the bash script installer instead.
+You can also use the flatpak (see below).
 ```
 git clone https://github.com/archisman-panigrahi/surface-RT-screen-rotator.git
 cd surface-RT-screen-rotator